Jobs and Economy

 Reduce Harmful Regulations

 While some government regulations are important, excessive federal regulation stifles our nations’ job creators by creating an uncertain business climate.
 Eliminating these burdensome regulations will encourage increased investment and new hiring.
 The first step Congress can take in fighting harmful regulations is to identify and eliminate current and pending regulations that hinder economic growth, while requiring Congressional review of any new regulations that will significantly impact our economy.
-In July 2015, I voted in support of H.R.
-427, the Regulations From the Executive in Need of Scrutiny (REINS) Act, which requires Congressional approval of regulations that cost over $100 million.

 Promote American Trade